-Students who resort to violence or who fight will be placed into in-school atonement.
-Also, students who encourage other students to fight will also receive appropriate consequences.
+Students who resort to violence, who fight or who encourage other students to fight will receive appropriate consequences.
+Please see the CIC GUIDELINES.

 Please note that "bullying" (defined as the act of verbally or physically intimidating another person) is simply not tolerated at CIC.
-Any student who bullies fellow CIC students, or any student who encourages others to do so, will be dealt with firmly per the Manual DE Convivencia and the school's policy on bullying.
+Any student who bullies fellow CIC students, or any student who encourages others to do so, will be dealt with firmly per the CIC GUIDELINES and the school's policy on bullying.
 All parents are expected to support the school in this crucial area.

 Willful disobedience, vulgarity, profanity, gambling, smoking/vaping, use of drugs, persistent violations of school regulations or any gross misconduct may constitute cause for atonement.
-(See the Manual De Convivencia - reflection or clarification.)
+(See the CIC GUIDELINES - reflection or clarification.)